Shannon Rowbury: 2016

 On March 12, Rowbury won the 3000 meters in 8:55.65 at the 2016 USA Indoor Track and Field Championships.
 She won the bronze medal at the IAAF World Indoor Championships behind Genzebe Dibaba and Meseret Defar in the same event.

 After finishing second at the US Olympic Trials, Rowbury went on to finish 4th in the 1500m final at the 2016 Summer Olympics in Rio, behind her compatriot Jenny Simpson.
+Prior to the event, Rowbury criticized the participation of her competitor Castor Semenya in women's events.

 On August 27, 2016, Rowbury finished 4th in the 1500 meters in Stade de France, Paris, in 3:58.00.
 On September 1 in the Diamond League 1500m final in Zurich, Rowbury outleaned Laura Muir, running a season's best time of 3:57.78.
 This was Rowbury's first ever 1500m victory in a Diamond League meeting.
 On September 9, Rowbury finished 5th in the 5000m in the Brussels Diamond League, breaking Molly Huddle's U.S. 5000m record, finishing in a time of 14:38.92.